helix-editor/helix/book/src/usage.md

 For the full reference see the [unimpaired][unimpaired-keybinds] section of the key bind documentation.

-> 💡 This feature relies on tree-sitter Textobjects
+> 💡 This feature relies on tree-sitter textobjects
 > and requires the corresponding query file to work properly.

 [lang-support]: ./lang-support.md